brendanfmartin/angular-seed-upgrade/README.md

+# Original README below

+This project is for testing adding Angular 2 to an Angular 1 application.

+# Original README

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.